stephdl/nethserver-httpd/UI-API.md

 ## virtualhosts

-API to create, validate and save  virtualhost settings inside the vhosts database
+API to read, validate and save  virtualhost settings to the vhosts database

 ### Input